bootzilla/BootZilla-5.2/Readme.txt

+﻿

-﻿BootZilla v5.2
+ BootZilla v5.2
-September 2009
+ October 2009
  bootzilla.org
  by Jim "jimmsta" Gall

 NOTE: Read this document entirely, before using BootZilla.

 Benefits of v5.2 over v5.1:

-Updated Tools
+*Updated Tools
+	-> New locations for files, since bhtproject is no more.

-Improved BootCD functionality
+*Improved BootCD functionality ->
+	Updated with all the latest bootable utilities
+	All Image creation/Cd burning is done with ImgBurn!

-Minor improvements in build scripts
+*Minor improvements in build and update scripts
+	-> Properly converts v4.2.6 into v5.2!

 Quick-Start: Run BZUpdate.cmd to get BootZilla updated, or built.

 PROTIP: READ THE TEXT!
 Follow the prompts.

 What is BootZilla?
 BootZilla is a handpicked set of tools that can help  any computer user or tech in removing and cleaning up after malware infections.

-BootZilla v5.2 is based on BootZilla v5.1, which was the last major release.

 How do I build BootZilla?